Bronya-Rand/DDLC-OSTPlayer/README.md

       ```
       > Change `Wake_Up_Unchanged` to your song variable

    See _manualtracks.rpy_ for a example or _audio_code.rpy_ for what can be defined.

-## Why is `Riffic-Bold` not included in DDLC OST Player?
+- Q. Why is `Riffic-Bold` not included in DDLC OST Player?

-Riffic-Bold is not included in DDLC OST-Player due to licensing issues with Fontspring.
-In order to install Riffic-Bold you will need to download it yourself as a _Desktop license_ and install it onto your project as listed above in **How do I install this?**
+   A. Riffic-Bold is not included in DDLC OST-Player due to licensing issues with Fontspring.
+In order to install Riffic-Bold you will need to download it yourself as a _Desktop license_ and add it to your project.
+See **Install Steps** on how to do so for your Ren'Py version.

-## How do I add metadata info?
+- Q. How do I add metadata info?

-Right-click your song, Select Properties -> Details, and fill the blank boxes you can.
+  A. Right-click your song, Select Properties -> Details, and fill the blank boxes you can.
 Alternatively, use [MusicBee](https://www.getmusicbee.com/) or a similar music player, or [MusicBrainz Picard](https://picard.musicbrainz.org/) and find your song.

   - For MusicBee: Right-Click your song within the player, select _Edit_ and edit away the info you want, then click _Apply_ then _OK_.
   - For MusicBrainz Picard: Add your song to Picard, select it, right-click the rectangle box that has 3 columns, select _Add New Tag_, select the tags you want to add like _Title_, _Artist_, _Comment_, _Album_, etc. There should be a blank box in the box area below, double-click it and edit away the info you want to add, then click _Save_ and press the _Save_ button near _Info_.

-## Why is Ren'Py 7 Recommended for Android?
+- Q. Why is Ren'Py 7 Recommended for Android?

-Ren'Py 6 has funky code in Android and requires patches to work properly.</u>
+  A. Ren'Py 6 has funky code in Android and requires patches to work properly.</u>

-## Why did you do this?
+- Q. Why did you do this?

-Cause I was bored and wanted to see RWBY songs play within DDLC and see song covers displayed.
+  A. Cause I was bored and wanted to see RWBY songs play within DDLC and see song covers displayed.
 (Yang _:P_)

 ## Credits